BHAVYASHAHM123/spam_detection_documentation/docs/architect.md

 # Approach

+!!!
+Approach
-`Machine learning methods of recent are being used to successfully detect and filter spam emails.
-Some Methods are Content Based Filtering Technique, Case Base Spam Filtering Method, Heuristic or Rule Based Spam Filtering Technique or Previous Likeness Based Spam Filtering Technique.`
+    Machine learning methods of recent are being used to successfully detect and filter spam emails.
+Some Methods are Content Based Filtering Technique, Case Base Spam Filtering Method, Heuristic or Rule Based Spam Filtering Technique or Previous Likeness Based Spam Filtering Technique.

 ## Diagram